-I know this will be a controversial suggestion, but I am going to go ahead and say it anyway-offer to pay for the dress, especially if you're requiring your bridesmaids to wear a specific dress.
+I know this will be a controversial suggestion, but I am going to go ahead and say it anyway--offer to pay for the dress, especially if you're requiring your bridesmaids to wear a specific dress.
 Yes, I said it, pay for the dress!
 I know, this is clearly not a requirement, but your bridesmaids will LOVE you if you do.
 Let's face it, it can get expensive being a bridesmaid.
 Between the dress, shoes, hair, make-up and the bridal and/or bachelorette parties, it can all start to add up.
 So if you have the means, make all your bridesmaids happy and offer to pay for the dress.
 Again, check out David's Bridal's collection of bridesmaid dresses under $100 if you're looking for affordable stylish options--you can thank me later!

 6. What not to say.